gsmlg/gsm-scripts/README.md

 should be installed as one of your project's `devDependencies`:

 ```
-npm install --save-dev kcd-scripts
+npm install --save-dev gsmlg-scripts
 ```

 ## Usage

-This is a CLI and exposes a bin called `kcd-scripts`.
+This is a CLI and exposes a bin called `gsmlg-scripts`.
 I don't really plan on documenting or testing it super duper well because it's really specific to my needs.
 You'll find all available scripts in `src/scripts`.

 This project actually dogfoods itself.
 If you look in the `package.json`, you'll find scripts with `node src {scriptName}`.
-This serves as an example of some of the things you can do with `kcd-scripts`.
+This serves as an example of some of the things you can do with `gsmlg-scripts`.

 ### Overriding Config

-Unlike `react-scripts`, `kcd-scripts` allows you to specify your own configuration for things and have that plug directly into the way things work with `kcd-scripts`.
-There are various ways that it works, but basically if you want to have your own config for something, just add the configuration and `kcd-scripts` will use that instead of it's own internal config.
-In addition, `kcd-scripts` exposes its configuration so you can use it and override only the parts of the config you need to.
+Unlike `react-scripts`, `gsmlg-scripts` allows you to specify your own configuration for things and have that plug directly into the way things work with `gsmlg-scripts`.
+There are various ways that it works, but basically if you want to have your own config for something, just add the configuration and `gsmlg-scripts` will use that instead of it's own internal config.
+In addition, `gsmlg-scripts` exposes its configuration so you can use it and override only the parts of the config you need to.

 This can be a very helpful way to make editor integration work for tools like